kgerot/kgerot.github.io/_posts/2020-12-23-Project-Euler.md

 Because the Least Common Multiple of 3 and 5 is 15, every number that divides 15 has been counted twice.

-There are 66 terms from 1 to 1000 non inclusive that are divisible by 15.
+There are 66 terms from 1 to 1000 (non-inclusive) that are divisible by 15.
 Their sum is
 \\[
   15 \cdot 66 \cdot \frac{66 + 1}{2} = 33165
 \\]